Gruximillian/sequential-keybinding/README.md

 ![logging the key sequence](https://raw.githubusercontent.com/Gruximillian/sequential-keybinding/master/screenshots/hello.gif)

 See how after writing 'hello' and some delay, when I continue typing, it still has all of the previous values in the array.
 That is not very useful for what we want.
-It would be good to reset the list of entered keys after a certain time delay.
+It would be good to reset the list of entered keys after a certain time has passed since the user entered the last key.
 For the condition to do that we can use the time interval between the last two key presses.
 If that interval is longer than the specified amount of time, then we will reset the `buffer` array.
 Let's do that next.

 ### Limit the time interval between key presses